Quantum Simulation of the Unruh Temperature via the Thermal Properties of Virtually Evolving Bose-Einstein Condensates: Theoretical Setup

 \subsection{Hypothesis: Unruh Temperature and Critical Temperature}

-Our simulation model is built upon the central hypothesis: the Unruh temperature ($T_U$) of each Bose-Einstein thermal bath is simulated through its critical temperature ($T_c$), i.e., $T_U \equiv T_c$, This is possible through exploiting the linear relation between the critical temperature ($T_C$) and the average number of the phononic excitations at the critical temperature ($\bar{n}(Tc)$).
+Our simulation model is built upon the central hypothesis: the Unruh temperature ($T_U$) of each Bose-Einstein thermal bath is simulated through its critical temperature ($T_c$), i.e., $T_U \equiv T_c$, This is possible through exploiting the linear relation between the critical temperature ($T_c$) and the average number of the phononic excitations at the critical temperature ($\bar{n}(Tc)$).
+Particularly, the correspondence between the Unruh temperature and the critical temperature was raised by several recent studies.
+In \cite{PhysRevD.97.085013} and \cite{Prokhorov:2024hjb}, it was demonstrated that acceleration can give rise to effective thermal behavior and phase-transition-like phenomena in quantum systems.
+These findings support the notion that the Unruh temperature may emerge as an effective critical temperature under specific dynamical or accelerated conditions.
+Complementary analyses, such as \cite{Prokhorov_2020}, further strengthen the theoretical basis for establishing a connection between phase transitions and relativistic thermal effects, thereby justifying the assumptions adopted in this work.
 The primary objective of this research is to test this hypothesis by estimating the critical temperature of various Bose-Einstein thermal baths.
 These baths are characterized by a maximum number of possible excitations $N_e$ and are described by the Hamiltonian matrix \eqref{eq:Hamiltonian}.
 To achieve this objective, we need to compute the eigenspectrum of the Hamiltonian matrix \eqref{eq:Hamiltonian} for multiple values of $N_e$.
 This will enable us to construct the partition function and subsequently estimate the thermal properties of each Bose-Einstein thermal bath, allowing us to extract the critical temperature.